We are committed to working in the open, but if I'm honest, its harder than I thought.

 I'm excited (some would say too excited) about the project and a lot of the updates over the next few months will focus heavily on the progress we are making before the launch in November.

-While the rest of the team have been doing the real work on the project, this week I have been working on the internal comms and engagement plan.
+While the rest of the team have been doing the real work on the project, this week I have been working on the internal communications and engagement plan.
 Booking in events to engage with every level of the organisation from Senior Leadership through to front line staff.
 We haven't always been good at sharing the progress of our work with the whole Council so these events should be interesting.

 Part of the My Maidstone project involves a refresh of the website homepage to improve navigation.
 We've already moved news content to news.maidstone.gov.uk to enable us to make the homepage more transactional based and on Friday, Rob, Kathryn, Ethan and Paul ran a session with residents to test out various navigation options and get their views on proposed designs.
 I was there for part of the session and it seemed really positive, with residents discussing everything from their confusion with icons to their frustration with finding out what events are on in Maidstone.
 We got a lot of useful feedback on navigation and content which will help inform the beta design.